SemanticMediaWiki/SemanticMediaWiki/docs/dic.md

 $mightyObject = $this->getDependencyBuilder()->ElephantineObject()
 ```

-When constructing objects using the DI framework we avoid using the “new” keyword to create objects and instead rely on a builder to resolve an object graph and its instantiation.
+When constructing objects using the DI framework we avoid using the “new” keyword to create objects and instead rely on a builder to resolve an [object graph][objg] and its dependencies.
 The use of dependency injection and for that matter of a dependency injection framework can help:
 * Reduce reliance on hard-coded dependencies
 * Achieve separation of concerns
 * Improve mocking of objects